antonina18/searchEngine/README.md

-It is basically command line scanner application.
+Basically it is command line scanner application.

-Search engine is like file loader, which scan only .txt files.
+Search engine is like file loader.

 It has counter, which counts percentage occurrence of words which user entered.
 Counter has a mechanism to avoid duplicates.